 Speaking with your child face to face, drawing attention to characters and actions on the written page and practicing how oral-motor sounds relate to phonemic representation, are skills we can model and teach through playful interaction.
 Here is a printable to help you keep a few fun, yet meaningful activities front of mind.
 CLICK on IMAGE to download for personal and professional use.

-In 2017, Wendy Young and I shall be teaching more than 25 activities to enhance thinking, self-regulation, learning and behavior online for CE.
-We shall teach you how to use many of the activities from Bloom, Musical Thinking and 70 Play Activities including, “What’s in it for me?”
-“The Purpose Circle” “The Love Notes” “Play Math” and more.
+In 2017-2018, Wendy Young and I shall be teaching more than 25 activities to enhance thinking, self-regulation, learning and behavior online for CE.
+We shall teach you how to use many of the activities from Bloom, Musical Thinking and 70 Play Activities including, “Let Me Think About That?”
+“Breathe and Release” “Anger Mountain” “Play Math” and more.
 Produced in easy to listen to videos with useful classroom handouts, this is an activity-filled webinar series designed to enliven and transform your work integrating current science, tools, and strategies.
 Sign-up to receive FREE activities and learn about upcoming events and webinars here.